December24 , 2025

 Day 2

-The second day was divided into four segments of multiple workshops emphasizing Dharma’s relevance to an individual, to the family, to the society and to the world.
-At any given time-block, the delegates had the choice of five concurrently running sessions.
-The topics were so varied, interesting and informative that it was frustrating to lose on, one was not attending.
-The topics ranged from consciousness and quantum theory to rights vs. responsibility; worldwide commonality of ancient faiths, stress and conflict management to Vedic sciences, genetics, crime & punishment, Dharma & modern management, etc. Every session was overbooked!
+The second day was divided into four segments of multiple workshops emphasizing Dharma’s relevance to the individual, the family, society, and the world.
+At any given time block, the delegates had the choice of five concurrently running sessions.
+The topics were so varied, interesting, and informative that it was frustrating to miss one.
+Topics ranged from consciousness and quantum theory to rights vs. responsibility; worldwide commonality of ancient faiths; stress and conflict management; Vedic sciences; genetics; crime & punishment; Dharma & modern management, etc. Every session was overbooked!

 Harmony Through Music